MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-database-export.md

 When you have created the Azure storage account and generated the SAS URI, you can then create the export file from the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)].

-1. On the Environments list page, select the relevant production enviroment to view the environment details.
+1. On the Environments list page, choose the relevant production environment to view the environment details.
 2. On the action ribbon of the environment details, choose **Database**, and then choose **Create Database Export**.
 3. In the **File Name** field, specify a name for the export file, or leave the default value.
 4. In the **SAS URI** field, specify the **Blob service SAS URL** value that you copied in the previous section.
 5. In the **Container Name** field, enter the name of the container in the Azure storage account to which you want the .bacpac file exported.
 If you have already created a container in your Azure storage account, you can enter the name of that container here.
 Otherwise, if the name that is specified in the **Container Name** field does not already exist in the Azure storage account, it will be created for you.

 Once the export operation begins, the .bacpac file is generated and exported to the indicated Azure storage account.
 The operation may take several minutes to several hours depending on the size of the database.
 You can close the browser window with the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] during the export.
 When the export completes, you can access the export file in the defined container in your Azure storage account.
+Optionally, you can import the data into a new database such as Azure SQL Database or SQL Server for further processing.
+For more information, see [Quickstart: Import a BACPAC file to a database in Azure SQL Database](/azure/sql-database/sql-database-import).

+> [!NOTE]
+> There is a limit to the number of times you can export the database for each environment in any given month.
+The **Create Database Export** pane includes information about the number of exports still remaining that month.

 ## Viewing the export history